dylan-profiler/visions/paper/paper.md

 Providing a general solution to customized data types is subtly more difficult than it might first appear.

-The usual approach is to define a type inference strategy for each physical type where a sequence of potential coercions is applied until one succeeds or the options are exhausted.
+The usual approach is to define a type inference strategy for each machine type where a sequence of potential coercions is applied until one succeeds or the options are exhausted.
 For example, the string value `'1.0'` might first be cast to integer, which would naively fail, before being cast to float.
 The heuristic would not provide further inference, as coercion already succeeded.